Milgha/Git-Merge-Example/README.md

 3. **Checkout that new branch**

+    >git checkout *your-name-here*

+4. **I repeat, checkout that new branch**

-4. Open jupyter notebook, and add something, delete something, or in someway change some thing in the MainNotebook provided.
+5. Open jupyter notebook, and add something, delete something, or in some way change some thing in the MainNotebook provided.

-5. Make a new notebook called 'your-name-notebook', replacing your-name with your name, of course.
+6. Make a new notebook called 'your-name-notebook', replacing your-name with your name, of course.

+7. Make a new .txt file, put your deepest darkest secret inside of it, then add that file to the .gitignore

-6. git add the MainNotebook and your new notebook, then git commit those changes with an appropriate comment.
+8. git add the MainNotebook and your new notebook, then git commit those changes with an appropriate comment.

-7. Push ONLY YOUR BRANCH to the origin.
+9. Push ONLY YOUR BRANCH to the origin.

     Do: